CartoDB/cartodb/README.md

   - In a separate tab change to Node SQL API and Tiler directories and run node.js: `node app.js developement`

-  - Open your browser and go to `http://admin.localhost.lan:3000`
+  - Open your browser and go to `http://admin.localhost.lan:3000` or `http://my_subdomain.localhost.lan:3000`_

   - Enjoy!